 You can!
 Camp Assistants are what we call our volunteers.
 Applications are accepted online annually beginning in March.
 High school students who have completed eighth grade or higher, college students, and adults may apply.
 Assistants may volunteer for more than one camp and/or assist as a summer office volunteer.
 Background checks are completed on volunteers 19 years and older.
 To learn more about Camp Assistant positions, please visit the Assistants page.

 Yes, designated donations are welcomed.
 Donations may be directed to a specific area of program costs, such as need-based scholarships, camp sponsors, health and safety initiatives or the annual fund.
-Donations may be made in memory or in celebration of someone, and certificates will be mailed in recognition of this honor.
+Donations can also be made in memory or in celebration of someone.